EDCD/EDMarketConnector/PLUGINS.md

 | :-------- | :--------------: | :------------------------------------------------------------------------------------------------------- |
 | `data`    | `Dict[str, Any]` | `/profile` API response, with `/market` and `/shipyard` added under the keys `marketdata` and `shipdata` |
 | `is_beta` |      `bool`      | If the game is currently in beta                                                                         |
+NB: Actually `data` is a custom type, based on `UserDict`, called `CAPIData`, and has some extra properties.
+However, these are for **internal use only** at this time, especially as there are some caveats about at least one of them.

 ---